 Next lower support is into that old 6.72 area already tested over the past several weeks which it is now firming above, with weekly MA-13 into that area and next support into that September 2018 6.45-6.55 congestion.
-However, it is of note that it is only back up into the 6.83 area now.
+However, it is of note that it is only back up slightly above the 6.83 area now... doing better than the other EMERGING CURRENCIES once again.